 Best known for their highly-strung and skittish behavior, deer personalities are shy and demure.
 With a propensity to withdraw emotionally for fear of getting hurt, deer often struggle to settle down, and while it might be too callous to describe them as schizophrenic, their motivations are certainly difficult to predict.

 Because their coquettish behavior is rooted in deeply buried insecurities, deer are drawn to the entertainment industry as actors and models, where -- by hiding behind the mask of characters --they find temporary refuge from the painful elements in their own lives.

 The Secret to the Deer Personality's Success

-The deer's quest for a balanced life goads it into wildly emotional searches, and stability may take the form of solitude or a relationship.
+The deer's quest for a balanced life goads it into wildly emotional searches, and stability may take the form of solitude or an obsessive relationship.
 But more often than not, sanctuary is found in its strong spiritual beliefs.

-As a deeply spiritual person with strong religious convictions, the deer spends much time in the company of like-minded individuals.
+Many deer personalities have strong religious convictions, and spend a great deal of time in the company of like-minded individuals.
 Deer are also habitual people-watchers and enjoy nothing better than quietly ruminating while the world goes by.
-The outdoors are where they feel most comfortable and they appreciate the freedom of wide open spaces, where their graceful movements and love for music can express themselves.
+The outdoors is where they feel most comfortable and they are drawn to the freedom of wide open spaces where their graceful movements and love for music can express themselves.

-When it comes to their work, deer are not known for their stability - often changing jobs while looking for a long-term careers - in part because their relationships with their bosses are difficult.
-This is because most bosses tend to be larger, predatory animal personalities and proximity to lions, warthogs and bears make them nervous.
-Unless they are a member of a large team of workers, the resulting tensions cause problems.
+When it comes to work, deer are not known for their stability - repeatedly switching jobs while trying to find the perfect career.
+In part, this is because most bosses tend to be larger, predatory animal personalities, and proximity to lions, warthogs and bears make the deer nervous.
+Consequently, the deer will feel most at home as a member of a large team.

 Deer in the Wild